The IoIC profession map: How to achieve IC success - Oak Engage

 Oak’s platform is built with employees' needs in mind.
 We encourage true participation and allow you to form two-way communication with your employees.
 Inspire your employees to share their opinion so they can have their say, ask questions and provide feedback.
 This will give you valuable and detailed insight that you can take action on so your employees feel heard and understood.

-3. Creating and Curating Content and Conversation
+3. Creating and curating content and conversation

 Your role as a storyteller means you have the ability to take what’s currently going on in the company and tell the story through the lens of what matters most, making that narrative more meaningful as a result.
 We’ve created a guide on internal storytelling so you can apply it within your organisation.